-You may not know it, but in Windows there is a very good firewall which does a good job.
-Unfortunately, this is very basic and cannot be fine-tuned.
+You may not know it but in Windows, there is a very good firewall which does a good job.
+Unfortunately, this is very basic and cannot be configured very finely.

 Why not make it more efficient and more secure by adding TinyWall software?
 The latter allows, in fact, to optimize the default protection without requiring expert knowledge.

 A firewall is a program that filters what passes from one network to another.
 Its purpose is to define which communications are authorized or prohibited which circulate between your PC and the outside world (Internet or local network).
-It is used to secure networks and computers, that is to say, control access and block what is prohibited.
+It is used to secure networks and computers, that is to say, controlling access and blocking what is prohibited.

 You should know that all your software uses connection "ports" to communicate with the Internet.
 The firewall will allow such port (s) on such program.
 If malware tries to send information outside or if a hacker tries to take possession of your PC, it will be detected and dismissed.

-The ?
-Windows built-in firewall is a great product, but it does require some tweaking to become 100% secure.
-TinyWall does not replace it, but simply adds some tweaks or features that are sorely lacking.
+The firewall integrated into Windows is a very good product, but it requires some adjustments to become 100% safe.
+TinyWall does not replace it, but simply adds certain settings or features that are sorely missing.

 Tinywall comes with pre-defined rules to block incoming and outgoing connections.
-It allows one click to block or unblock LAN traffic.
-He also knows how to protect the config with a password to prevent the firewall from getting blown up by malware, and above all knows how to remain discreet and easy to use.
+It allows you to block or unblock LAN traffic in one click.
+It also knows how to protect the config with a password to prevent the firewall from being damaged by malware, and above all knows how to remain discreet and easy to use.

 Of course, the interface is clear even for those who have never really put their hands in the settings of software of this type.